-Class Lists will be created in June and published in late August for the upcoming year.
-The teachers who teach the students currently, will meet to make up the lists along with both administrators and the school Counsellor.
-The intent is to create balanced classes taking into account the following considerations:
+Class Lists will be created in June for the upcoming school year.
+The school Counselor and teachers who teach the students will meet to make up the lists along with both administrators.
+The intent is to create balanced classes considering the following considerations:

-- The number of boys and girls; - Input from the School Counsellor - The number of high, medium and low achieving students; - The number of students with special education needs; - Combinations of students that may not be desirable and combinations of students who should stay together. - The total number of students in each class.
+- The number of boys and girls; - Input from the School Counsellor; - The number of high, medium and low achieving students; - The number of students with special education needs; - Combinations of students that may not be desirable and combinations of students who should stay together; - The total number of students in each class.